lsst-sqre/www_lsst_io/README.rst

 www.lsst.io is a portal for LSST project information and metadata.
 It's designed to help LSST staff and the astronomy community discover documentation, software, and other bits of information produced by the LSST project.

+The site uses data acquired separately by pipelines in the `lsst-projectmeta-kit`_ package.

 Development set up
 ==================